Sport Psychology Tactics - How Sensory Deprivation Tanks Improve Mental Performance For Athletes

 Float tanks appear to create a strong parasympathetic nervous system response which allows the athlete’s body and mind to relax.
 Because sensory information processing is deprived, the brain is potentially given the opportunity to reduce its’ processing workload and focus on other things.
 During this period, it seems to be the case that athletes also end up producing brainwave frequencies of alpha and theta, which are associated with meditative states.
 For instance, theta states can potentially help athletes improve memory recovery, creativity, and other psychological benefits.
 So if athletes were to use sensory deprivation tanks, how should they incorporate them into their mental training regimen?

+Part III.
 How Athletes Should Use Saltwater Flotation To Enhance Sport Performance

 Float tanks provide athletes with the opportunity to enhance their mental training.
 From my perspective as both a user of float tanks and someone who frequently refers athletes to this resource, I believe there are several approaches athletes should take when using float tanks: use salt-water floating to enhance recovery and creativity.
 How can athletes use float tanks to increase recovery?
 First, there is research that seems to suggest that the Epsom salt in float tanks can aid in physical recovery in the following ways: lower blood pressure, reduce stress, reduce inflammation, and help with transporting glucose to the muscle tissue.
 Athletes using float tanks trying to achieve these goals should also do everything in their power to aid the recovery process by either incorporating diaphragmatic deep breathing, meditation or imagery and visualization during saltwater flotation.